The Fiji Council of Churches has supported a push for a peaceful path to democracy in Fiji and an end to a culture of silence.

 The Council, which includes Fiji's main Christian churches, has agreed with religious leaders' call last week to transform the present system of power and allow people to take part in political affairs freely and responsibly.

-Their call came following a strong statement by the Catholic Archbishop of Suva Peter Loy Chong who said the present government was perpetuating a system that had brought about divisiveness and a coup culture.
+Their call came following a strong statement by the Catholic Archbishop of Suva, Peter Loy Chong, who said the present government was perpetuating a system that had brought about divisiveness and the coup culture.

-A Council spokesman, Reverend James Bhagwan, says unity is important so individual churches aren't victimised.
+The Council's spokesman, Reverend James Bhagwan, says unity is important at this time.

-"This is a call to look at what democracy means for us and the values we believe in in terms of our Christian faith and to ensure that as we move towards elections we affirm these things and we continue to ensure that the journey that is being taken is one that is particpatory."
+JB: Well, not that I have heard.
+Some aspects of the statement have been welcome and some have not, but this is a call, once more, for us as the Christian community in Fiji to look at what democracy means for us and the values that we believe in in terms of our Christian faith, the values of justice, of peace, of equality, and to ensure that, as we move towards the elections, we affirm these things and we continue to ensure that the journey that is being taken is one that is participatory.